rushisy/cadet-red-team/readme.md

 # Red Team Personas CF25

-request to be added as a collaborator, or fork the repo and open a pull request to contribute to main
+request to be added as a collaborator, or fork the repo and open a pull request to contribute to main.

 - mock personas are populated by day